kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 Taris -> Dantooine -> Kashyyyk -> Tatooine 1 -> (Manaan 1 -> Tatooine 2 -> Manaan 2) -> Leviathan -> Korriban -> Unknown Planet -> Star Forge

 The planets in parentheses are traveled between using [Hotshots](<../Major Glitches/Hotshot>); Tatooine 2 includes several cleanup [Hotshots](<../Major Glitches/Hotshot>), which start on Tatooine and warp to Manaan, Kashyyyk, Tatooine, and Manaan again in quick succession.
-Both Leviathan and Korriban include a side trip to parts of Manaan to cleanup some quests.
+Korriban includes two side trips to parts of Manaan to cleanup some quests.

 The GenoHaradan sidequests are the main routing constraint in the midgame.
 These sidequests alone give the following restrictions:
 - Before visiting Manaan, you must trigger the GenoHaradan quests by getting either the Kashyyyk, Tatooine, or Korriban maps and then visiting Senni Vek on that planet.